 Participate in Worldwide Indexing Event sponsored by FamilySearch.org (DONE 21 Oct 2017)

 Health & Wellness:

-Dental exam/cleaning appointments for children (EDIT: Mine will now be in November)
+Dental exam/cleaning appointments for children (EDIT: Now in November)

 Make appointments with specialists for myself & one child per primary doctors’ referrals